Estimated Reading Time: 6 minutes

 2. Understand customer movement.

 Also, don’t be afraid to ask customers for practical feedback about the layout of your shop and the way items are displayed.
-Gathered early, this kind of feedback can help you create a relaxing and inviting space that puts clients at ease.
+Gathered early, this kind of feedback can help you create a relaxing and inviting space that puts customers at ease.

 3. Create an engaging environment.